NZMSA/2021-Phase-2/2. Backend/Docs/6-implement-graphql-queries.md

         }
     }
     ```

+    The ICollection and Objects we have just defined will not be processed by Entity Framework by default, we will need to define them inside our relations to let Entity Framework know how to deal with these fields.

 2. We want to add our newly defined models and the foreign key relationship between them in `AppDbContext.cs`.